RINEARN/vnano/FEATURE.md

 If the above option is enabled, all numeric literals (including integer literals) are handled as float-type values.
 It should be a cause of confusion.
 By the way, above option does not affect to contents of [library scripts](#libraries).

+Also, for the list and details of available option items, see the document: [Specifications of Vnano Engine](SPEC.md).

 <a id="fields-and-methods"></a>
 ## Access to Fields/Methods of a Java Class (Plug-in)